20 Examples of growth hacking actions

 Reddit: Using fake accounts to boost business

 Thanks to this growth strategy, Reddit has expanded rapidly, from a few thousand to several million visitors per month in just a few years.
-This approach has also set Reddit apart from other content-sharing platforms, offering a more interactive, authentic and personalized user experience.
+This approach has also set Reddit apart from other content-sharing platforms, offering a more interactive, authentic, and personalized user experience.
 With over 430 million monthly active users, this method has firmly positioned Reddit as one of the world’s most popular platforms.

 GitHub: Offer free public projects to attract developers

 Now it’s time to take action.
-Get started with growth hacking and give your business a boost!
+Get started with growth hacking and give your business a significant boost!

 FAQ